vinciis2018/wordpress_plugin_monalisa/README.md

 ## Monalisa
 #### By Vinciis
-Monalisa is the flagship API by Vinciis for affliated advertising on web assets. for using, install the package by using
+Monalisa is the flagship API by Vinciis for affliated advertising on web assets. for using, install the package by following steps

 copy the folder Monalisa to your wordpress website's plugin directory
 ```JavaScript